symfony/symfony-docs/http_client.rst

 Scoping Client
 ~~~~~~~~~~~~~~

-It's common that some of the HTTP client options depend on the URL of the
+It is common that some of the HTTP client options depend on the URL of the
 request (e.g. you must set some headers when making requests to GitHub API but
 not for other hosts).
 If that's your case, the component provides scoped
 clients (using :class:`Symfony\\Component\\HttpClient\\ScopingHttpClient`) to